Jomii/webstore/README.md

 ## Testing

-Testing was be done manually using Postman.
+Testing was done manually using Postman.

 Automated tests will be written if time allows.